Best Known For

 Since the turn of the millennium, Scorsese has renewed his on-screen exploration of his musical passions.
 In 2003, he completed an ambitious, seven-part documentary series called The Blues; the accompanying boxed set won two Grammies.
 Two years later, his Bob Dylan documentary, No Direction Home, aired on PBS as part of the American Masters series.
 Using archive footage from a 2006 concert, Scorsese then directed a Rolling Stones documentary in 2008 called Shine a Light.

 The past decade has also highlighted a renewed vigor in Scorsese's feature-film offerings.
-Leonardo DiCaprio has become Scorsese's go-to actor for lead roles, starring in Gangs of New York, The Aviator, The Departed (which won Scorsese his first Best Director Oscar) and Shutter Island.
+Leonardo DiCaprio has become Scorsese's go-to actor for lead roles, starring in Gangs of New York (2002), The Aviator (2004), The Departed (2006)—which won Scorsese his first Best Director Oscar—and Shutter Island (2010).
 Many have drawn parallels between the pair's blossoming film dynamic and the one Scorsese once had with De Niro—and audiences aren't the only ones who are grateful.
 "He saved me," DiCaprio said.
 "I was headed down a path of being one kind of actor, and he helped me become another one.
 The one I wanted to be."
+Scorsese worked with DiCaprio once again in The Wolf of Wall Street (2013), which gained the iconic director another Oscar nomination.

 profile name: Martin Scorsese profile occupation: